 Unlike the first three points I made though, I’m not so sure that shooting with larger formats will make your work much better.
 Cooler, yes, better…depends.
 Sometimes we tend to rely on “cool” too much, and it even gets in the way.
 That’s why this one is only extra credit.

 Digital image shot on a Nikon D750 with a 20mm lens.
-By Zalmy Berkowitz, edited with Mastin Labs Portra 400 preset
+By Zalmy Berkowitz.
+Preset: Portra 400

 And that’s all folks!
 If you have any questions or comments (or tomatoes to throw) please comment below (but be nice!).